hugo-toha/guides/content/posts/getting-started/prepare-site/index.md

 Now, we are ready add our first post into our site.
 Here, we are going to add this [introduction post](https://hugo-toha.github.io/posts/introduction/).

 - At first, create a `posts` folder inside `content` directory of your site.
 - Then, create `_index.md` file inside the `posts` directory.
-Copy the content of [this file](https://raw.githubusercontent.com/hugo-toha/hugo-toha.github.io/source/content/posts/_index.md) file andd paste into the newly created `_index.md` file.
+Copy the content of [this file](https://raw.githubusercontent.com/hugo-toha/hugo-toha.github.io/source/content/posts/_index.md) file and paste into the newly created `_index.md` file.
 - Create `introduction` folder inside your `posts` directory.
 - Add the following [hero.svg](https://raw.githubusercontent.com/hugo-toha/hugo-toha.github.io/source/content/posts/introduction/hero.svg) inside your `introduction` folder.
 - Now, create `index.md` file inside the `introduction` folder.
 This `index.md` file will hold the post contents.